EricHogue/EricHogue.github.io/_posts/2022-10-08-6-HackTheBox-Walkthrough-OpenSource.md

 fi
 ```

 The script did not do much.
 It checked for uncommitted changes in the repository.
-If it finds any, it would add them to them and commit them before pushing the changes.
+If it found any, it would add them to the index and commit them before pushing the changes.
 I did not have permission to modify the script.
 And there was no writable folder on the path that I could have used to replace which git executable was executed.

 In git, it's possible to use [hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to run some code when an action happens.
 I used the pre-commit hook to open a reverse shell whenever the script tried to commit changes to the repository.